Who runs Animal Services and what do they do?

 Requirements for volunteering are:

-Completing an orientation and an on-the-job training session
+- Completion of an orientation and an on the job training session

 I want to foster animals for Rochester Animal Services.
 What do I do?

-The VSAS is a 501(c)3 not-for-profit “friends group” that supports the City’s animal shelter with fundraising and promotions much as the Seneca Park Zoo Society supports the County’s zoo.
+VSAS is a d/b/a for The Friends of the Verona Street Animal Shelter, Inc. a 501(c)(3) not-for-profit organization that supports the City’s animal shelter with fundraising and promotions much as the Seneca Park Zoo Society supports the County’s zoo.